-PIs will receive email reminders 60 and 30 days prior to the expiration and on the day the certification expires.
-Safety contacts will receive emails on the 1st of every month listing all BSCs that expire within the next three months.
+PIs, Safety Contacts, and Cabinet Managers will receive email reminders 30 days prior to the expiration of a BSC and weekly thereafter until a certification is entered or the cabinet status is changed to in-storage or not in use.
 Email reminders will continue until cabinet information has been updated in the safety cabinet management system.

-Certifiers must be accredited and have a Certificate of Liability on file.
+Labs must use accredited certifiers with a Certificate of Liability on file.
 DRS maintains a list of qualified vendors that have certified or repaired BSCs on campus, which is available upon request.

-Other accredited certifiers can be located by using the following links:
+Other accredited certifiers can be located by using the following link:NSF

 Note: P-Cards and i-Cards cannot be used as payment for services or repairs of biosafety equipment.
 Biosafety Cabinet certifications or repairs require a purchase order (P.O.), either “Regular” or “Standing,” in Banner for payment.
 If you have questions about obtaining a P.O., contact your business office.

 Use of Uncertified BSCs

 If a BSC is no longer certified (due to either certification expiration or failure) it must not be used as a primary safety device.

 An uncertified biosafety cabinet with the blowers running may have defective filtration and disseminate potentially harmful material throughout the environment.
 Any work with pathogens or potentially infectious materials, even those classified as Risk Group 1, should not be performed in an uncertified cabinet.
 Thus, using an uncertified BSC is strongly discouraged in laboratories, particularly where pathogens or potentially infectious materials are also present because the potential for, and risks associated with, using the equipment incorrectly are increased.